 Are our spouses and dependents eligible to receive the COVID-19 vaccine from WSU?

 Distribution of vaccines has begun for WSU faculty, staff and students.
-Spouses and dependents of WSU faculty, staff and students has not started.
-Stay tuned for further information on your eligibility in the coming weeks and months.
+Spouses and dependents are not eligible to receive the vaccine through Wayne State.

 Will Canadian/International students be eligible to receive the vaccine from WSU?